LambdaFanatics/scala-workshop-stocks-rest/PITCHME.md

 ```

 #VSLIDE
-### Example comparison
+### Comparison

-Let's forget for a moment the amount of code written ...
+Let's forget for a moment the amount of code written.

-- The second example has an major advantage in comparison to the first.

 - It describes the meaning of the expressions of the language (just like in mathematics)

 - The first example describes the operations that the compiler should do in order to execute the functions.

 #### The programs are equivalent but solve the problem using different tools.
-#### The second program is using pure functional approch.
+#### The second program is using a pure functional approach.

 #VSLIDE